jacobbaruch/NBA_data_scraping_and_analysis/README.md

  | Real Value | If two awards given [east & west] on the same week the player gets 0.5 point else gets 1 point |

 ## Head coaches of all time
-Scrapping info about head coaches, starting from 1947 to 2018
+Scraping info about head coaches, starting from 1947 to 2018

 #### Parameters